oconnor663/jacko.io/iterator_invalidation.md

 BufferError: Existing exports of data: object cannot be re-sized
 ```

-`bytearray` increments a counter whenever you take a `memoryview` out of it.
+`bytearray` increments a counter when you take a `memoryview` out of it.
 As
 long as a view exists, the `bytearray` isn't allowed to resize.
 Python's usual
 reference counting also guarantees that the `bytearray` won't be freed.

 It's also possible to implement a Python-style list in Rust, though to make it
-work you have to [reference count everything](https://is.gd/Bqh1dO).
+work you have to [reference count everything](https://is.gd/tQs5Rd).

 ## A third way